 If an advocate requests a meeting with the provider of the service, a letter will be sent outlining what the issues are and the actions the consumer/complainant believes need to be taken for them to consider the matter resolved.

-In suggesting a meeting, the advocate believes it is important for the consumer/complainant to be heard and for both parties to gain a shared understanding of the experience.
+If a meeting is suggested, it is important that the consumer/complainant is listened to, and for both parties to gain a shared understanding of the experience.

 The advocate will facilitate the meeting in a safe and supportive environment, allowing the parties to focus on communicating in an open and honest way that leads to resolution.

-If a meeting has been requested and you agree to meet, the advocate will provide you with an information sheet about what to expect, including an outline of the advocate’s role if the advocate is to attend the meeting.
+If a meeting has been requested and you agree to meet, the advocate will provide you with an information sheet about what to expect, including an outline of the advocate’s role if they will attend the meeting.

 Download the complaint resolution agreement form (PDF 926kb)

-Once resolution has been reached the advocate will formally advise you of that, and that the advocacy complaint file is closed.
+Once resolution has been reached, the advocate will formally advise you of the resolution, and that the complaint file is closed.

 Referral to HDC

-In some cases, it may become clear either at the start or during the resolution process, that the complaint requires recommendations and accountability which can only be provided by HDC.
+In some cases, it may become clear either at the start or during the resolution process, that the complaint requires recommendations and accountability that can only be provided by the Health and Disability Commissioner (HDC).
 In those circumstances the advocate will advise the consumer and the provider that the complaint should be referred to HDC.